arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 Every sensor will be used to detect anomalies.
 If any measured variable exceeds its nominal range, an anomaly alert will appear in the Arduino Cloud dashboard.

-The sensors nominal thresholds are defined in the code as follows:
+The sensor nominal thresholds are defined in the code as follows:

 ```arduino
 #define CURRENT_LIMIT 12 // in Amps